 This post will inform you about everything you need to know regarding remote work.
-We’ll respond to all your burning remote work questions and provide you with tips and tools to implement successful remote working.
+We’ll respond to all your burning remote work questions and provide you with tips and tools to implement successful remote work.

 - What are remote workers?